 About me

-I am a researcher with a PhD in "Big Data Psychology" combining psychological theory and machine learning to understand human behaviour, with applications in social good domains.
-I am currently working at The Hector Institute of Education Sciences and Psychology at the University of Tübingen in Germany.
-I am researching how big data can be leveraged to better understand educational attainment and individual differences in learning.
-Previous work uses machine learning and AI to help prevent modern slavery and human trafficking.
+I am an assistant professor of social data science at the University of Copenhagen at both the Department of Psychology and SODAS.
+I am interested in combining psychological theory and machine learning methodologies to better understand human behaviour, with applications in social good domains.
+I am particularly interested in how data-driven methods can help to inform or challenge existing theories in the social sciences.
+Current work includes looking at how big data can be leveraged to better understand the predictors of educational attainment.
+Previous work at The Alan Turing Institute used machine learning and AI to help prevent modern slavery and human trafficking.

 RECENT WORK